smoeding/puppet-bind/REFERENCE.md

 Data type: `Optional[Boolean]`

 Should the trust anchor telemetry transmission be enable.
-When enabled, once a day the DNSSEC trust anchors in use will be transmitted to the zon owners.
+When enabled, once a day the DNSSEC trust anchors in use will be transmitted to the zone owners.
 This is enabled by default.

 Default value: `undef`